• Skip to primary navigation

 • Wrap the dough in clear wrap and refrigerate for 30 minutes.
 SEE NOTE 4

-• Remove from the refrigerator and turn out the dough onto a lightly floured surface.
-Roll out and cut into any shape you prefer.
+• Remove from the refrigerator and turn out the dough to onto a lightly floured surface.
+Roll out to ¼ inch (6mm) thick.
+Adjust your baking time if you roll out thinner (less baking time) or thicker (more baking time) than suggested in the recipe.
+Cut into any shape you prefer.

 • Place the cutout shapes onto a baking sheet and bake for 12 to 15 minutes in a preheated oven of 320°F ( 160°C) until golden brown.
 SEE NOTE 5